roberddd/PF2B/docs/support/pf2b_under_the_hood.md

 - **Translucency Textures** → contain `"translucency"` or `"backlight"`.

 Additionally, **materials** inside PlantFactory should include a keyword that indicates the type of material they represent.
 Recognized keywords include terms such as `leaf`, `bark`, `flower`, `fruit`, and other variants.
 Including these keywords helps the addon correctly identify and process materials during import.
+Depending on the identification, a different shader is assigned to the material that is best suited for its purpose.
+Materials that are not recognized or do not fall into the above categories are assigned a generic all-purpose shader.
+For details about the available shaders, see the [shaders](../workflow/material_settings.md#shaders) section under the workflow section.

 !!! info2 ""
     If you suspect missing textures due to inconsistent naming, refer to the [Plant Fixes System](#plant-fixes-system) section below for further details.
 That section explains how PF2B corrects common issues, and you can also find troubleshooting steps in the [FAQ: My plant materials look off.
 What can I do?](../support/faq.md#my-plant-materials-looks-off-what-can-i-do).